ivan7237d/pipe-function/README.md

 - **Find an element matching a predicate:** `applyPipe(yourIterable, filter(yourPredicate), firstInIterable)`.

-> :bulb: If filtering an iterable changes the type of the elements, use `flatMapIterable` instead of `filterIterable`: the type of elements in
+> :bulb: If filtering an iterable changes type of the elements, use `flatMapIterable` instead of `filterIterable`: the type of elements in
 >
 > ```ts
 > applyPipe(